Current Openings

 Lindsey Dewey

 Lindsey graduated from Murray State University in 2020 with a B.S. in Biology.
-She has worked for the Montana Conservation Corps and AmeriCorps.
 She is currently a graduate student at Southeast Missouri State University in Fritz Lab, where she is investigating the effects of beaver recolonization on high desert streams.
-She is a coauthor of a manuscript on the investigation of physiological trade-offs between reproductive effort and cellular immune responses in female wolf spiders, which was published in Physiological Entomology. |
+She is a coauthor of a manuscript on trade-offs between reproductive effort and immune responses in wolf spiders, published in Physiological Entomology. |

 Andre Gregory

-Andre graduated from Murray State University in 2021 and plans to become a chiropractor.
-He now attends Logan University.
-He is a coauthor of a manuscript on the investigation of physiological trade-offs between reproductive effort and cellular immune responses in female wolf spiders, which was published in Physiological Entomology. |
+Andre graduated from Murray State University in 2021 He now attends Logan University Chiropractic School.
+He is a coauthor of a manuscript on the investigation of trade-offs between reproductive effort and immune responses in wolf spiders, published in Physiological Entomology. |